 Calvin Coolidge – A Plethora of Dogs

 Calvin Coolidge was among the most popular presidents of the US.
-He had a good reputation as a county lawyer before he elected as the US president.
+He had a good reputation as a county lawyer before he was elected as the US president.
 During his tenure, he had around a dozen dogs including Collies, Chows, Shetland Sheepdog, German Shepherd, and others.
 He also had canaries, goose, donkey, lion cubs, and many pets.

 It is widely said that a photo of Herbert Hoover holding his Belgian Shepherd’s paws circulated right before the presidential elections and people had gone nuts.
 They elected him as the 31st US president although he wasn’t much popular.
 But this dog photo trick worked well.
 BTW, the Belgian Sheperd was named King Tut.